ALL ABOUT HOPE

-Symbols of Hope: The symbols pictured on the prayer card are ancient symbols of hope.
+Symbols of Hopes: The symbols pictured on the prayer card are ancient symbols of hope.
 Blue is the color of hope because our blue planet, sky and sea are the creation that mirror God’s love, our true hope.
 Since the days of Noah, Hope is represented by the Dove which returned to the ark carrying an olive branch which meant that there was dry land.
 The people’s hope was fulfilled and soon they would embrace the new life that God would provide.
 The anchor is a symbol of hope is often carved in early Christian catacombs.
 The anchor reminds us that hope keeps us safely in place in a storm.
 In peaceful seas the anchor is lifted, raising our spirits with freedom to sail forth as love in action.
 The line or rope on the anchor represents our life journey which spirals upward through the cross as we journey from our creation by God in glory to our ultimate hope in sharing eternal life with God in glory.

 Hope for People of Faith: Hope is a feeling of expectation and a desire for a particular outcome in the future.
 For people of faith Hope is a trust in God’s Providence, faithfulness and promise to be with us always.
 Hope is the affirmation that “God’s power at work in us can accomplish far more than we could ever hope for or imagine.”
 Ephesians 3:20.
 Christian hope is a gift from God that can be experienced in prayer.
 The anagram of HOPE illustrates four aspects of prayer or prayer steps that can help us to experience God’s gift of hope in our daily lives.